carineconstantino/security_tools/web_fuzz/README.md

    ls -l
  ```

- 3. Chosse a url and a list with params to fuzzer a url:
+ 3. Run script and chosse a url and a list with params to fuzzer a url:

  ```
    Lists:

+   + web_dir.txt
+   + web_files.txt
+   + apache.txt
+   + cgis.txt
-   + web_fuzz.txt
+   + coldfusion.txt

  ```